pimvanpelt/vppcfg/docs/config-guide.md

 a QinQ or QinAD sub-interface will be configured as `pop 2`.
 Conversely, when interfaces are removed from the bridge, their tag-rewriting will be disabled.

+*Caveat*: Currently, bridgedomains are always created with their default attributes in VPP, that is to say with learning and unicast forwarding turned on, unknown-unicast flooding enabled, and ARP terminating and aging turned off.
+In a future release, `vppcfg` will give more configuration options.

 Examples:
 ```
 bridgedomains: